So, you need to get unstuck, right?

 10. Therapy or Coaching

 Of course, there’s always professional therapy or coaching to help you when you’re feeling at an impasse.
-A therapist can be a good option to consider when life really feels too hard and too stuck and it begins to interfere with your everyday functioning and well-being, especially when you have any signs of depression or you or your family/friends seem concerned.
+A therapist can be a good option to consider when life really feels too hard and too stuck.
+Or when feeling stuck begins to interfere with your everyday functioning and well-being, especially when you have any signs of depression or you or your family/friends seem concerned.
 If that’s what you’re experiencing, there is no shame in asking for help and I encourage you to get professional help.
 If you didn’t already know, there are online, credentialed therapists who can counsel you from the comfort of your home.

 There are also career or life coaches that can help dig into your interests, strengths, and goals to help you overcome obstacles and become unstuck.